 The primary outcome measure of the study was the number of episodes of DSH in the past 3 months, which was assessed using a structured clinical interview.
-DSH was defined as including both deliberate self-poisoning (overdose) and deliberate self-injury (Hawton, Zahl, & Weatherall, 2003).
+DSH was defined as including both deliberate self-poisoning (overdose) and deliberate self-injury (Hawton, et al., 2003).
 An overdose was defined as the deliberate ingestion of more than the prescribed or recommended amount of chemical substances with the intention of self-harm.
-Patients were also asked about incidents of deliberate self-injury, which was defined as intentional self-injury, irrespective of the apparent purpose of the act, and included cutting, scratching, punching, kicking and headbanging.
-In this definition, both the original parasuicide definition of the WHO/Euro study and their current nomenclature of fatal and non-fatal suicidal behaviour is included, as well as habitual behaviours and self-injuries with no intent to die, which they exclude (De Leo, Bille-Brahe, Kerkhof, & Schmidtke, 2004; Schmidtke, Bille-Brache, Leo, & Kerkhof, 2004).
-Thus, all behaviour that was selfinitiated with the intent to harm the body (regardless of intent to die) is included.
+Patients were also asked about incidents of deliberate self-injury, which was defined as intentional self-injury, irrespective of the apparent purpose of the act, and included cutting, scratching, punching, kicking and head-banging.
+In this definition, both the original parasuicide definition of the WHO/Euro study and their current nomenclature of fatal and nonfatal suicidal behaviour is included, as well as habitual behaviours and self-injuries with no intent to die.
+In line with the definition of the WHO/Euro study, DSH associated with mental retardation is excluded (De Leo et al., 2004; Schmidtke et al., 2004).
+Thus, all behaviour that was self-initiated with the intent to harm the body (regardless of intent to die) is included.
 The study does not distinguish between suicidal acts and self-injury.